ome/omero-documentation/omero/sysadmins/server-permissions.rst

 **What can you do with your data?**

-All OMERO users in all groups can perform all actions on their own data.
+All OMERO users in all groups can perform all actions on their own data (with the exception of changing the ownership of the data).

 The main actions available include, but are not limited to: